HugheZ/D-D-D/README.md

 D&amp;D&amp;D also features 4 playable characters, an additional unlockable character, and a multitude of play-based and skill-based achievements.
 You might unlock most just by having fun with friends, but the coveted gold dwarf is reserved for only the quickest and hardiest dwarves.

-For this repo, the standalone build is in the Build folder, compiled for standalone Windows target.
-If that doesn't work and you have Unity installed, you can simply open it as a fresh project and rebuild for your platform.
-Only standalone Windows target and PS4 were tested for this project, so it might not build for additional platforms.
+This version of the game is written for PC/Mac/Linux standalone support through Unity, though it is created with controller support in mind.
+We cannot guarantee compilation for a PS4 if you have a PS4 dev kit and license because the game was developed without PS4 support and the PS4 SDK.

 Licenses:
 Video Dungeon Boss by Kevin MacLeod